 Editing Assessment Aspects for Class Dashboard

-If you would like to set and edit the assessment aspects that you would like to display for the class dashboard, click on the pen icon under Actions to begin.
+If you want to set and edit the assessment aspects for the class dashboard, click on the pen icon under Actions to begin.

-A new screen will open with a table labelled Congifure Year __ (the year group you are configuring here) Assessment Aspects.
+A new screen will open with a table labelled Configure Year __ (the year group you are configuring here) Assessment Aspects.

 Select the assessment aspect for each column, for example, Target, Autumn and On Target.
-This can be typed in for each column and can be edited at any point.
+This can be typed in for each column and edited at any point.

-Once you have selected the specific aspect of the assessment data, you need to select the Result Set that corresponds to those aspects.
-It is beneficial to involve your SIMS Data Manager if you are not sure which result set to choose.
+Once you have selected the specific aspect of the assessment data, you need to choose the Result Set that corresponds to those aspects.
+It is beneficial to involve your SIMS Data Manager if you are unsure which result set to choose.
 Select the appropriate result set from the dropdown menu for each column.

-Once you have the correct result set input, then you must select the correct aspect per subject.
+Select the correct aspect per subject once you have the correct result set.
 Click on the blue underlined word, e.g. None, and select the corresponding aspect for each result set for every subject on your school’s list by typing in the filter or by scrolling and clicking the aspect.
 For example, if the subject column was ‘Autumn’, you might select ‘Year 13 Autumn Term’ as the result set and if the subject was Art, you might select GA KS5 Attainment Art as the aspect as you are looking at Year 13 Autumn attainment.

 After selecting your assessment aspects, you have the option to add conditional formatting to the cells to colour code them.
 Input the formula you want in the cell under the Condition column, for example, if you are formatting the target grade for KS5 Chemistry a >=10 would result in a red background.